shivharebhupendra/Image-Classification-with-CNN/README.md

 ## 📌 Project Purpose

-This project demonstrates how to build a Convolutional Neural Network (CNN) for **multi-class image classification** using the popular **CIFAR-10 dataset**.
-The goal is to train a model that can accurately identify images into one of the 10 predefined object classes.
+The purpose of this project is to build a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images from the CIFAR-10 dataset, which contains 60,000 32x32 color images in 10 different classes.

 ---

 ## ❓ Problem Statement

-Traditional machine learning models struggle with raw pixel data, especially for image classification tasks due to spatial and scale variations.
-The challenge is to develop a deep learning model that can learn spatial hierarchies and identify key patterns in images for robust classification.
+Traditional image classification approaches often struggle with low accuracy and high computational costs when working with large image datasets.
+This project aims to develop a deep learning model that can effectively learn spatial hierarchies and features in images to accurately predict the correct object class in unseen images.

 ---

-## 🎯 Project Objective
+## 🎯 Objectives

-- Build a CNN model from scratch using TensorFlow/Keras.
+- Load and preprocess CIFAR-10 image data.
-- Train the model on CIFAR-10 dataset to classify 10 different classes.
+- Build a CNN model using TensorFlow/Keras.
-- Monitor and improve training and validation accuracy.
+- Train the model and evaluate its performance using validation and test sets.
-- Visualize performance using graphs and prediction samples.
+- Use techniques like Dropout and Pooling to prevent overfitting and enhance accuracy.
-- Achieve test accuracy in the range of **75%–85%**.
+- Visualize training/validation performance and predictions.

 ---